aquasecurity/tracee/docs/install/prerequisites.md

 # Permissions

-For using the eBPF Linux sub-system, Tracee needs to run with sufficient capabilities:
+For using the eBPF Linux subsystem, Tracee needs to run with sufficient capabilities:
 - `CAP_SYS_RESOURCE` (to manage eBPF maps limits)
 - `CAP_BPF`+`CAP_TRACING` which are available on recent kernels (>=5.8), or `SYS_ADMIN` on older kernels (to load and attach the eBPF programs).